 Notch, Richmond’s fast growing data agency, announced today that it will join Capital One as part of the Center for Machine Learning.
 An in-house consultancy and center for product delivery, the Center for Machine Learning helps millions of customers at Capital One with their financial lives.
 Notch has moved its cross-functional team – ranging from machine learning experts with advanced degrees to data engineers – to Capital One’s West Creek campus.

 Prior to acquisition, Notch earned media headlines and industry buzz for helping its clients adopt real-time, distributed platforms and machine learning to change the way they leverage their data.
-Since its launch in 2014, Notch has delivered nearly 70 projects to 34 clients—ranging from early-stage startups to Fortune 100 companies.
+This came as more and more businesses are going to data engineering consultants to help optimize and streamline pretty much every part of their operations.
+Since its launch in 2014, Notch has delivered nearly 70 projects to 34 clients-ranging from early-stage startups to Fortune 100 companies.

 The company’s founders, David Der and Paul Hurlocker, have held chief technology officer roles in previous high-growth companies and have both helped launch multiple startups in the technology industry.
 Since creating Notch, Der and Hurlocker have attracted others who are equally passionate about the Cloud, big data, machine learning, and reactive applications with the goal of serving customers more effectively.